-Actual Ratio Covenant Re quirement 2010 2011 Leverage ratio 5.6x Maximum ratio of: 7.25x 7.25x Fixed charge coverage ratio 1.9x Minimum ratio of: 1.10x 1.15x Unsecured interest coverage ratio 3.0x Minimum ratio of: 1.75x 1.75x
+Actual Ratio Covenant Requirement · · · · · · · · · · · · · · · · · · · · 2010 2011 Leverage ratio 5.6x Maximum ratio of: 7.25x 7.25x Fixed charge coverage ratio 1.9x Minimum ratio of: 1.10x 1.15x Unsecured interest coverage ratio 3.0x Minimum ratio of: 1.75x 1.75x

 Senior Notes Indenture Covenants.
 Under the terms of our senior notes indenture, which includes our Debentures, our ability to incur indebtedness and pay dividends is subject to certain restrictions and the satisfaction of various financial conditions, including maintaining a certain EBITDA-to-interest coverage ratio and levels of indebtedness and secured indebtedness relative to adjusted total assets.
 As noted above, despite the recent improvement in operations there has been a similar decline in our EBITDA-to-interest coverage ratio over the prior two years.
 Even if we are below the coverage levels otherwise required to incur debt and pay dividends, we are still permitted to incur certain types of debt, including (i) credit facility debt, (ii) refinancing debt, (iii) up to \$300 million of mortgage debt whose proceeds would be used to repay debt under the credit facility (and permanently reduce our ability to borrow under the credit facility by such amount), and (iv) up to \$100 million of other debt.
-Host LP is still permitted to pay distributions in the amount of Hosts estimated taxable income necessary to maintain Host's status as a REIT.
+We are still permitted to pay dividends in the amount of our estimated taxable income necessary to maintain REIT status.